-Isotretinoin capsules (such as Oratane or Roaccutane) have long been the most effective treatment for severe acne as they address all the known causes of severe cystic acne.
+Isotretinoin capsules (e.g. Oratane or Roaccutane) have long been the most effective treatment for severe acne as they address all the known causes of severe cystic acne.

 They are a type of retinoid (derivative of Vitamin A) and work by unblocking pores and preventing further blockages, reducing oil production and soothing the redness and inflammation of acne.